dadukhankevin/Zor/README.md

 ## Relation to prior work

-Zor builds on known ingredients but combines them differently:

-- Three‑factor rules and reward‑modulated STDP typically use a global scalar modulatory signal (e.g., dopamine) multiplying pre/post activity; they do not propagate vector errors layer‑by‑layer.
-See e.g. Frémaux & Gerstner (review) [Frontiers](https://www.frontiersin.org/articles/10.3389/fncir.2015.00085/full).
-- e‑prop uses local eligibility traces with neuron‑wise learning signals to approximate BPTT in SNNs; it still separates eligibility from a broadcast learning signal.
-See Bellec et al. 2020 [Nature](https://www.nature.com/articles/s41586-020-2019-3).
-- DECOLLE applies continuous local losses with surrogate gradients at each layer (no explicit error propagation through weights).
-See Kaiser et al. 2019 [arXiv](https://arxiv.org/abs/1901.09049).
-- Feedback alignment propagates vector errors with fixed/random feedback matrices rather than exact transposes.
-See Lillicrap et al. 2016 [Nat.
-Comms](https://www.nature.com/articles/ncomms13276).

-How Zor differs:
+Zor takes some inspiration from several lines of work (three‑factor rules, local eligibility traces, layer‑local objectives, and feedback‑alignment‑style signals) but combines them differently, simply.

+What’s different here:

-- Uses a vector error per layer obtained by multiplying by the current forward weights’ transpose (no BPTT, no random feedback).
+- Vector error per layer via the current forward weights’ transpose (no BPTT, no random feedback)
-- Learns with analog‑spike gating (binary spike decides passage of the analog charge) in both forward and eligibility terms.
-- Applies a subtractive novelty gate (EMA co‑activation penalty) rather than additive novelty bonuses.
+- Analog‑spike gating: a binary spike gates the analog charge that actually learns
+- Subtractive novelty: an EMA co‑activation penalty that down‑weights familiar co‑activity
-- Couples per‑unit threshold homeostasis with a simple reconstruction‑based curriculum.
+- Per‑unit threshold homeostasis paired with a simple reconstruction‑based curriculum
+- Lots of other things in the code lol.

-Net: overlaps in spirit with three‑factor/e‑prop/FA, but the specific mechanics and their integration here are, to our knowledge, uncommon.
+In short, it overlaps in spirit with prior ideas but the specific mechanics and their integration appear uncommon.

 ### Outputs